 Flying a plane is expensive.
 Aside from the fuel and maintenance of the vehicle, there are several fees and other payments airlines have to make for the mere use of airports.

 While there have been exceptional cases of flights pushing through with barely any passengers, flights get cancelled if it’s not economical to make the flight.
 Those who were supposed to be on the flight get bumped off to other flights, usually with some form of compensation.

-On the other hand, some airlines book so many people on a given flight even though they can’t really service all those passengers.
-It’s common for airlines to overbook flights in anticipation of last minute passenger cancellations and flight changes.
+On the other hand, some airlines book so many people on a given flight even though they can’t really serve all those passengers.
+It’s common for airlines to overbook flights in anticipation of last-minute passenger cancellations and flight changes.

 However, when all passengers push through with their original plans, then flights get too overbooked and there’s simply no plane to service the flight.
 Other times, the aircraft meant to service the flight is under maintenance and no other aircraft is available to fill in.

 Related: Make use of our huge list of Airline Quotes For Instagram

 Just last week, Qantas in Australia was embarrassed while looking for a replacement pilot for a flight.
 It was all a matter of over-booking, lack of capacity in staff and a variety of factors.
 But in the end, the flight just made it out at the last minute.